apple1417/bl2.parts/pistols/index.md

 %}

 ## Materials
-The material parts also have no model, instead defining the actual textures applied ontop of all the other models.
+The material parts also have no model, instead defining the actual textures applied on top of all the other models.

 There are 44 non-unique material parts.
 Like with bodies, there's one for each rarity-manufacturer combination.
 In Tina DLC, each manufacturer gets an additional gemstone material, and in TPS,